E3 2009: History

 The E3 2009 was greatly expanded in terms of size from the previous two years as it was reopened to all qualified computer and gaming audiences.
 In 2007, the E3 was restructured, downsized and renamed to the E3 Media and Business Summit.
 The move was widely criticized by those both within and outside the gaming industry.
 The following 2007 and 2008 E3 summits attracted very few attendees in contrast to previous years; E3 2007 attracted only 10,000 attendees and E3 2008 attracted 50% less, 5,000 attendees.

 The E3 2009 aimed to return E3 to its 'pre-E3 2007' state, by reopening it to a larger audience allowing more attendees.
 As well as having a larger venue and allowing more exhibitors, E3 2009 also reverted its name to Electronic Entertainment Expo.
 However, like pre-2007, the event was still not open to the general public.

 Floor layout

 E3 2009 was held at the Los Angeles Convention Center with the show occupying the South and West Halls as well as the first floor.

 West hall

 The west hall housed both Sony Computer Entertainment and Nintendo as well as third-party publishers Activision, Bethesda, Capcom, THQ and Atlus.
 It also housed GameSpot's media booth.

 South hall

 The south hall housed a larger number of publisher booths, including Microsoft, Square Enix, Koei, Ubisoft, Namco Bandai, Warner Bros., Disney, Eidos, MTV Games, EA, Sega and Konami.
 This was also where the majority of G4's media coverage took place, and in the media and bloggers lounge.

 First floor

 The first floor housed sub booths of publishers on the ground floor, such as Square Enix, Sega, Capcom and Activision.
-It also housed the main booths of other publishers, such as LucasArts and Majesco Entertainment.
+It also housed the main booths of other publishers, such as LucasArts and Majesco.